 Unnecessarily Touching Someone

 Sally and Joe are joking around at the office and Sally continues to grab hold of Joe whenever she laughs.
 Even though Joe has repeatedly told her to cut it out, she persists.
-This scenario may be in violation of Title VII of the Civil Rights Act.
+This hostile workplace example may be in violation of Title VII of the Civil Rights Act.
+Unwanted physical contact can escalate to more severe forms of harassment if not addressed promptly.

 Uttering Threats or Behaving Threateningly

 Sally and Joe get into an argument during their lunch break at the office.
 In the heat of the moment, Sally screams at Joe and tells him that she’s going to “have someone kick his ass.”
-This constitutes uttering a threat and it is in violation of Title VII and therefore creates a hostile work environment.
+This example of a hostile work environment constitutes uttering a threat and it is in violation of Title VII and therefore creates a hostile work environment.
+Threatening behavior can make the workplace feel unsafe and can significantly impact one's ability to perform their job effectively.

 Sharing Unwanted Notes